Crashr-io/docs/docs/Get Started/Readme.md

 ![Trade](/img/trade.png)

-Crashr is a decentralized trading platform built on the Cardano blockchain, designed to redefine the way digital assets are traded.
-By supporting the exchange of fungible tokens, non-fungible tokens (NFTs), and ADA within a single transaction, Crashr pushes the boundaries of traditional trading capabilities.
-Leveraging the secure infrastructure of the JPG Store's v3 smart contract, Crashr provides a user-friendly, efficient, and secure trading environment.
+Crashr is a decentralized trading platform designed to redefine the way digital assets are traded.
+By supporting the exchange of fungible tokens (FTs), non-fungible tokens (NFTs), and ADA within a single transaction, Crashr pushes the boundaries of traditional trading capabilities.
 Through the innovative features and complex off-chain architecture, Crashr aims to set a new standard for digital asset trading across blockchain networks, and prepare for mass adoption.
 &#x20;

 ## **Unique Offerings**